Message From Executive Director

 I welcome you to the Economic Policy Research Centre website.
 The centre’s strategic priorities are hinged on six main research themes with a guiding principle of supporting policy direction and priorities of our stakeholders to align with emerging areas occasioned by a rapidly changing national and global environment.

-The six research themes are: (i) economy, employment and public finance management; (ii) microeconomic analysis and service delivery; (iii) private sector development and competitiveness; (iv) natural resource management; (v) policy inconsistency and implementation gaps; and trade and regional integration.
+The six research themes are: (i) Economic policy and Macroeconomic Management; (ii) Sustainable and Inclusive development and service delivery; (iii) private sector development and competitiveness; (iv) Natural resources, environment, and climate; (v) Regional integration and trade dynamics; and Digitalisation.

 On behalf of the EPRC management and staff, I wish to welcome you to this website and assure you that you will find value in our works.